Fatigue management policy template

 View templateWHS policy

-Foundational policy covering all workplace health and safety obligations.
+The foundational policy covering all your workplace health and safety duties.

 This document is a general HR template provided for informational purposes only.
 It is not legal advice and may not reflect the latest changes in legislation or apply to every workplace situation.
 RosterElf Pty Ltd and the template provider accept no liability for any loss arising from reliance on this document.
 Users should seek independent legal advice and customise the template to ensure it complies with all relevant laws, awards and workplace requirements.